anyproto/docs/intro/setting-up-your-profile/customize-and-edit-the-sidebar.md

 Depending on the widget source, you can choose from a variety of layouts.

-It is possible to view widgets sourced from a single object created in the editor (Pages, Notes, etc.) as a 'link' or a 'tree'.
+It is possible to view widgets sourced from a single Object created in the editor (Pages, Notes, etc.) as a 'link' or a 'tree'.
 A link widget displays only the object name, whereas a tree widget displays all of objects connected to the source object by first and second-degree connections.&#x20;

 <figure><img src="../../.gitbook/assets/Screenshot 2023-08-18 at 09.01.31.png" alt=""><figcaption><p>Above, 'the 'Self' widget is displayed using tree view whereas the 'Home' widget is displayed using link view.</p></figcaption></figure>